 The 'PE and Sport Premium' is designed to help primary schools improve the quality of the PE and sport activities they offer their pupils.
 Schools receive PE and Sport Premium funding based on the number of pupils in years 1 to 6.
-Information about the school's funding allocation and how it is spent each year is published on the Stower Provost Primary School website under 'PE and Sport Premium', along with an impact statement.
+Information about the school's funding allocation and how it is spent each year is published on the Stower Provost Community School website under 'PE and Sport Premium', it includes and impact statement.